A visit to the Fuya Fuya brought me to its summit

 Almost there, the views get better and better.
 With my friend & hiking/climbing buddy Stan.

-The climb to the summit of the Fuya Fuya
+To the summit of the Fuya Fuya

 View of the first summit of the Fuya Fuya volcano, above Otavalo, Imbabura.